Air Swell (band): History

 In April 2014, they performed as opening acts alongside SiM on Skindred's Japan Tour for 4 dates.

 The band released a mini album entitled All Lead Tracks on 4 June 2014.
 This time, Roach's singer taama was invited as a guest singer on one of the tracks バイバイゲロメタル.
 This album peaked at number 51 on the Oricon Albums Chart.

 In October 2014, bassist Taisuke announced his withdrawal from the band.
 He cited his reason as "circumstances that made him unable to give 100% to the band anymore" but did not elaborate more to the public.
 He played his last show with AIR SWELL on 26 October 2014 at Yokohama FAD which was them playing as the guest band for MY FIRST STORY's 虚言NEUROSE Tour.

 The band then continued with bassist Hiromitsu who started as a support member at the time.
 Just like Taisuke, Hiromitsu is a finger-picking bass player.
 They started working on another album and MY CYLINDERs was released on 25 March 2015 with Hiromitsu already an official member by then.
 This album peaked at number 57 on the Oricon Albums Chart.

 AIR SWELL reunited with their BONEDS rival bands for BONEDS Special Night on 17 July 2015 at Shinkiba Studio Coast, Tokyo.

-In June 2016, the band released a special edition CD entitled ツナガルキスナ - unplugged mix in order to donate the proceeds from the sales to the victims of 2016 Kumamoto earthquakes.
+In June 2016, the band released a special edition CD entitled ツナガルキスナ – unplugged mix to donate the proceeds from the sales to the victims of 2016 Kumamoto earthquakes.

 AIR SWELL released another EP SIX KILLS on 25 January 2017.